hussainbani/Jenkins-Terraform-Packer-AWS/README.md

 # Jenkins-Terraform-Packer-AWS
 This Pipeline automates 3tier node app.
-WEB --> API --> RDS All build is deployed without downtime.
+"WEB --> API --> RDS".
+All build is deployed without downtime.

-Automating build using Jenkins, Packer, Terraform, AWS This does the following things:
+This does the following things:
 1) Creates AMI using packer
 2) Configuration Management using ansible